danpeirce/pico-corne/readme.md

 ## Implementation Progress

-So far I have built the left side only and implemented three layers for the left hand keyboard.
-Currently I am using a standard US Keyboard for the right hand.
+### Left Side

 * The base layer 1 does the alphabetic characters.
 * layer 2 does the numerals and much of the punctuation.
-* layer 3 has some Function keys, left over punctuation, backspace and delete
+* layer 3 does Function keys, left over punctuation and cap-lock.
-    * Will likely make changes to Layer 3 after right side keyboard is built. *

-Currently I am using the left-side pico-corne with my left hand and a regular keyboard with my right hand.
-This gives me the split I am looking for and allows me to reach all the numbers and a lot of the punctuation with my left hand all near the home row.
+### Right Side

+* The base layer 1 does the alphabetic characters.
+* layer 2 does navigation.
+* layer 3 numpad characters.

-There is no direct connection between the left and right keyboards but this has not been an issue.
-Only the left custom keyboard has layers.
+There is no direct connection between the left and right keyboards.
+Each half has a Layer key.
+When a layer key is pressed the active layer on that side is incremented by one.
-The layers are controlled with switch 20 which is the right most thumb key.
-Each press of this key increments the layer by one.
-Currently if the layer number is greater than 3 then the layer is set back to one.
-The board LED now indicates layer one.
-The third thumb key increments the layer on the same side of the split keyboard.

-Work is just starting on the right side firmware.
-Each side runs its own program which differs in the keymap dictionary.

 ![](Layer1.png)  ![](Layer1R.png)